snitch-org/snitch/doc/vcpkg-example/README.md

 cmake .. -DCMAKE_TOOLCHAIN_FILE=${VCPKG_ROOT}/scripts/buildsystems/vcpkg.cmake
 cmake --build .
 ```
-After run the above code, you can find all the `snitch` things installed by vcpkg in directory folder named `vcpkg-installed`.
+After running the above code, you can find *snitch* installed by vcpkg in a directory named `vcpkg-installed`.

 ### MSbuild